Diorama: Unleashing Zero-shot Single-view 3D Indoor Scene Modeling: Approach

 \mypara{Holistic scene parsing.} Given an image $\mathbf{I}$, we recognize all objects in the image as a list of open-vocabulary categories $\mathbf{C}$.
 We combine an open-vocabulary detector OWLv2~\cite{minderer2023scaling} and Segment Anything~\cite{kirillov2023segany} to localize object instance as bounding boxes $\mathbf{B}$ and masks $\mathbf{M}$.
 Thus, each localized object can be represented by its category, bounding box and instance mask, $\mathcal{O}=\{o_i = \{c_i, b_i, m_i\}\}_{i=1}^N$.
 We use Metric3DV2~\cite{hu2024metric3d} to estimate metric depth $\mathbf{D}$ and normal maps $\mathbf{N}$.
 We then back project the estimated depth to a point cloud $\mathbf{P}$.
 For each object $o_i$, we extract an instance point cloud $p_i$ from $\mathbf{P}$ using the bounding box $b_i$ and mask $m_i$.

 \mypara{LMM-powered scene graph generation.} To model complex real-world scenes, it is essential to understand the spatial relationships between objects.
-In particular, it is key to model the support hierarchy which describes a complete static scene arrangement from distinct objects.
-We follow SoM~\cite{yang2023setofmark} to leverage the visual grounding capability of Large Multimodal Model (GPT-4o) where the original visual input is augmented by partitioning into semantically meaningful regions and overlaying a set of visual marks on it.
-Specifically, we use predicted object masks $\mathbf{M}$ to represent image regions of interest and each region is marked by its corresponding $\langle\textit{object id}\rangle$ that can be recognized and referred by GPT-4o using its OCR and visual reasoning capabilities.
+In particular, it is key to model the support hierarchy, which describes a complete static scene arrangement from distinct objects.
+We follow SoM~\cite{yang2023setofmark} to leverage the visual grounding capability of Large Multimodal Model (GPT-4o).
 See the prompt example and details in the supplement.
 The output scene graph is formalized as $G=\langle V, E\rangle$, where each vertex $v_i\in V$ represents an object instance $o_i$ in the image along with its language caption and each edge $e=\langle v_i, v_j \rangle \in E$ indicates $o_i$ is supported by $o_j$.

 \mypara{Planar architecture reconstruction.} Reconstructing the surrounding architecture enables better physical plausibility of the scene arrangement, by ensuring objects are supported on surfaces and are not floating in the air.
 We represent architecture as 3D planes following~\cite{stekovic2020general, rozumnyi2023estimating} to better capture general complex room layout in the real world.
-We introduce \textit{PlainRecon}, a simple yet effective architecture reconstruction pipeline leveraging inpainting~\cite{yu2023inpaint}, monocular depth~\cite{hu2024metric3d, depth_anything_v2} and normal estimation~\cite{hu2024metric3d} that handles both synthetic and real-world images.
+We introduce \textit{PlainRecon}, a simple yet effective architecture reconstruction pipeline leveraging inpainting~\cite{yu2023inpaint}, monocular depth and normal estimation~\cite{hu2024metric3d} that handles both synthetic and real-world images.
 PlainRecon consists of three steps (see \cref{fig:arch-recon}): 1) segment objects and inpaint to produce an ``empty room'' showing the complete architecture; 2) extract a point cloud and normals for each architecture element using depth estimation; and 3) fit 3D planes to architecture elements using normal-based clustering.
 Given planar segments obtained from normals-based clustering, we fit a plane equation to each point cloud of an architectural element and compute bounds in each plane.
-See the supplement for more details.
+See the supplement for more technical details.